shyiko/mysql-binlog-connector-java/readme.md

 ## Real-world applications

 Some of the OSS using / built on top of mysql-binlog-conector-java:
+* [apache/nifi](https://github.com/apache/nifi) An easy to use, powerful, and reliable system to process and distribute data.
 * [debezium](https://github.com/debezium/debezium) A low latency data streaming platform for change data capture (CDC).
 * [mavenlink/changestream](https://github.com/mavenlink/changestream) - A stream of changes for MySQL built on Akka.
 * [mardambey/mypipe](https://github.com/mardambey/mypipe) MySQL binary log consumer with the ability to act on changed rows and publish changes to different systems with emphasis on Apache Kafka.